 Call 317-232-2240 for more information.

 County Innkeeper's Reports

 In accordance with IC 6-9-29-5 as added by HEA 1056-2018, the Department of Revenue is providing summary information on the amount of innkeeper’s tax it has collected by county.

 County Innkeeper's Tax Collected Monthly by DOR

 County Innkeeper's Tax: Rates and Effective Dates

-To remit county inkeeper's tax with your county, a County Innkeepers Tax Return form must be filed with your County Treasurer's Office.
-You can also click the PDF downloads below for specific county forms.
+To remit county innkeeper's tax with your county, a County Innkeepers Tax Return form must be filed with your County Treasurer's Office.
+You can also download the PDFs below for specific county forms.

 5 Effective January 1, 2020, for marketplace facilitators